PrintMTG vs PrintingProxies: MTG Proxy Reviews for 2026

 Pricing and quantity discounts

-Takeaway: Pricing is similar for most baskets, but PrintMTG offers a better discount above 500 cards.
+Takeaway: Pricing is similar for most baskets, but PrintMTG offers a better discount for larger orders.

 Website and ordering flow